Sounds like a good deal? Think again.

 Times have changed

 There are now better options than signing up for a high fixed-rate lease that is much more affordable and will keep you in a set of modern, reliable wheels.

 You can share your car on Car Next Door, and earn an income from other people driving it.
 Instead of purchasing a brand new car with a super high interest rate, why not purchase a car more within your budget, and then offset your expenses by sharing it out?

 Don't buy a car, just rent one when you need it instead.

 There are people in your neighbourhood who don’t use their cars a lot, put their cars up for rent on the online car sharing platform Car Next Door to rent them out to members.

-If you need a car from time to time, you can book your neighbours' cars online by the hour or by the day, from as little as $5 an hour or $25 a day, plus a small booking fee* and 33c for each km you drive.
+If you need a car from time to time, you can book your neighbours' cars online by the hour or by the day, from as little as $5 an hour or $25 a day, plus a small booking fee* and a distance charge.
 There are no booking fees if you join as a Heavyweight Member.